10 Things to Do in Belem in Lisbon

 Belém Tower| ©Jan Krutisch

-The Belém Tower stands in an emblematic location in Lisbon: on the former Restelo beach, from where ships set sail for Brazil, Africa, and other overseas colonies.
+The Belém Tower stands in an iconic location in Lisbon: on the former Restelo beach, from where ships set sail for Brazil, Africa, and the other overseas colonies.
 Construction began during the reign of Manuel I and bears the signature of Francisco de Arruda.
-The architect designed the Azamor bastion, a town on the Atlantic coast of Morocco, and his stay in the Maghreb country is reflected in the tower's decoration, which features Arabic-style elements.
+The architect designed the fortress of Azamor, a town on the Atlantic coast of Morocco, and his time in the Maghreb is reflected in the tower’s decoration, which features distinctive Arabic-style elements.

-Before entering, take a minute to look at the rhinoceros gargoyle, a sculpture depicting this animal.
-The statue hides a unique story linked to the maritime explorations of the 16th century.
+Before entering, take a moment to look at the rhinoceros gargoyle, a sculpture depicting this animal.
+The statue hides a unique story linked to 16th-century maritime explorations.
 In 1513, Admiral Afonso de Albuquerque returned from India with a rhinoceros and presented it as a gift to Manuel I: it was the first time this beast had set foot on European soil.
-At the royal court, they wondered if it was as strong as an elephant, and to settle the question, the monarch had them face off in a deadly combat.
-According to legend, the rhinoceros won, and the king wanted to pay tribute to the "strongest animal in the world."
+At the royal court, people wondered if it was as strong as an elephant, and to settle the matter, the monarch had them face off in a deadly battle.
+According to legend, the rhinoceros won, and the king wanted to honor the “strongest animal in the world.”

-A few meters from the Belém Tower stands a tower reminiscent of a caravel: the Padrão dos Descobrimentos.
+Just a few meters from the Belém Tower stands a tower resembling a caravel: the Padrão dos Descobrimentos.
 The monument commemorates the 500th anniversary of the death of Henry the Navigator, a key figure in Portuguese history.

 On the opposite side of the bow, a large cross completes the monument, and at its base is a door.
-Behind this threshold is a small museum illustrating the routes taken by Portuguese navigators.
-From here, you can climb up to the viewpoint, which offers splendid views over the sports bridge, the Tagus River, the 25 de Abril Bridge, and the Jerónimos Monastery.
-If you like panoramic viewpoints, you've chosen the right city.
-Lisbon is also famous for its belvederes, and the most highly rated ones are in the nearby Alfama neighborhood.
+Behind this doorway is a small museum illustrating the routes of the Portuguese navigators.
+From here, you can climb up to the observation deck, which offers splendid views of the Sport Bridge, the Tagus River, the 25 de Abril Bridge, and the Jerónimos Monastery.
+If you love scenic viewpoints, you’ve chosen the right city.
+Lisbon is also famous for its viewpoints, and the most highly rated ones are located in the nearby Alfama neighborhood.

-** From October to February, the Padrão dos Descobrimentos is closed on Mondays**, while on other days it is open from 10:00 a.m. to 6:00 p.m.
-From March to September, however, it is open every day from 10:00 a.m. to 7:00 p.m.
+** From October to February, the Padrão dos Descobrimentos is closed on Mondays**, while on other days it is open from 10:00 AM to 6:00 PM.
+From March to September, however, it is open daily from 10:00 AM to 7:00 PM.

 5. Admire the city from the Tagus